Learning for life, striving for excellence!

 Teaching and Learning

 The curriculum is delivered by class teachers.
 Work is differentiated in order to give appropriate levels of work.
-Secure mathematical skills and conceptual understanding will be broadened and deepened through challenge, using and applying and investigative approaches.
+Secure mathematical skills and conceptual understanding will be broadened and deepened through challenge and investigative approaches.
 Lessons that are planned in advance are adjusted on a daily basis to better suit the arising needs of a class and individual pupils.
 Teachers are supported by the White Rose progression, planning and resource materials.